 This tool is very popular on the internet and it is one of the best-selling snow removal tools in the world.

-For extra reach, you can get the extension kit (8-foot handles) which allows you to easily remove snow from taller buildings (3 story houses).
-With the extension kit, it becomes the longest snow roof rake on this list.
+For extra reach, you can get the extension kit (8-foot handles) which allows you to easily remove snow from taller buildings (3-story houses).
+With the extension kit, it becomes the longest roof rake for snow on this list.

 At the end of the rake, it’s cleverly designed with a patented cutter head that cuts through the snow.